-We shall be taking the motorail to avoid the long trek down to Tuscany – although you can drive one or both ways if you prefer.
-The tour will then visit the beautiful cities of Florence for its Renaissance art, Siena with its striking cathedral, Pisa’s leaning tower, Lucca’s medieval walls, Etruscan frescoes at Arezzo, and the towers of San Gimignano, as well as exploring the many idyllic towns and villages, vineyards, castles and cathedrals.
+The tour visits the beautiful cities of Florence for its Renaissance art, Siena with its striking cathedral, Pisa’s leaning tower, Lucca’s medieval walls, Etruscan frescoes at Arezzo, and the towers of San Gimignano, as well as exploring the many idyllic towns and villages, vineyards, castles and cathedrals.
 This really is a tour not to be missed.

-Arrive in Livorno at 11.05am.
-Drive 60 miles to the fabulous city of Florence.
+Arrive in the fabulous city of Florence.
 Stay for 3 nights in a truly stunning, five-star, historic hotel in Florence, overlooking the Boboli Gardens, just south of the river Arno.
 The public rooms and bedrooms are exquisite and the attention to detail is second to none.

 Spend two days in Florence, seeing the sights.
 Florence’s museums, palaces, and churches house some of the greatest artistic treasures in the world.
 The most popular and important sites in Florence include the Cathedral, the Baptistery, the Uffizi, the Bargello, and the Accademia.
 The churches of Santa Maria Novella and Santa Croce are veritable art galleries, and the library of San Lorenzo is a magnificent exhibition of Michelangelo’s architectural genius.